ds-04/cobbler_deploy/README.md

 The role will configure cobbler v3 to be a TFTP boot host and repo mirror.
 - it doesn't set cobbler manage_dhcp
 - it doesn't set cobbler manage_dns
+- it will install cobbler-web
+- it will not setup the cobbler-web password
+- it will install dependencies (inc python3-librepo) both for the RPM cobbler (installed here) and also those for source-build of cobbler, in case you need to experiment (it is assumed your target system is going to be dedicated to cobbler).
+Some dependencies are installed via pip3.

 With no changes you will end up with a *Centos 7.9 minimal* distro, *Debian 10 netinst* and a basic *EPEL8* mirror, mirroring only the *atop* package, to keep things nice and small to start out.